vorner/rust-presentations/101_for_cpp.md

 std::cout << msg << std::endl;
 ```

+--

+* Yes, this produces a warning, but will you notice?

 ???

-* Yes, this *does* produce a warning.
-If they are turned on.
 * And no, this is *not* a modern C++ style.
 But I didn't *intend* to write
   that.